Using Google Analytics

 These reports can be found under Behaviour » Site Content » Landing Pages and Behaviour » Site Content » Exit Pages

-You can find this report is found under Audience » Technology » Browser & OS.
+You can find this report under Audience » Technology » Browser & OS.

 10. If a visitor came to your website via a search engine, which keywords did they use to search.

 This report can be found under Acquisition » Search Console » Queries.

 Google Analytics is a very useful free tool that can be used to measure the success of and to improve the performance of a blog or website.
 It can provide you with useful information for improving your website and maximising its performance.

 Call Jane Walker on 0777 169 1194 for free advice or to chat about regular help.